osamuaoki/imediff/README.md

 You must have the full python 3.9 environment.
 Corresponding packages for the following Debian packages are needed.

-* python3-minimal  -- include all the Python standard libraries (curses, gettext)
+* python3-minimal  -- include all the Python standard libraries (curses)
 * python3-distutils -- You need this for `setup.py`
 * python3-setuptools -- You need this for `setup.py`
-* python3-distutils-extra -- You need this for i18n functionality.

-I am sure the first 3 packages are available if the platform system supports Python 3.9.
-It seems some older Python 3 seems to cause problem with the current `setup.py` probably due to the use of new archive style using `src/` directory.
+These 3 packages are available if the platform system supports Python 3.9.
+It seems some older Python 3 seems to cause problem with the current `setup.py` + `setup.cfg` combination probably due to the use of new archive style using `src/` directory.

 Since older version did not have this problem, I created the `alternative` branch which should support such older system.
 Also, I backported `git-ime` to this `alternative` branch.

-The problematic one may be python3-distutils-extra which supports UI messages for non-English languages.
-Here are points to disable i18n features and drop build dependency to the python3-distutils-extra.

-* Remove `i18n=True` and `icons=False` in `[build]` section of `setup.cfg` .
-* Replace `_ = gettext.gettext` with `_ = lambda x : x` in `src/utils.py`.
-* Comment out all lines containing "gettext" in the source under `src/` .

-The `alternative` branch also implements these changes to drop all i18n features for the maximum compatibility.

 For the build dependencies listed in `debian/control`, `debhelper-compat` and `dh-python` are purely for the Debian package building, so these are not